Stanford Advanced Materials (SAM) supplies high quality and high purity Sulfur (Sulphur, S).

 There are several allotropes of sulfur.
 The most common appears as yellow crystals or powder.

-Sulfur is used in the vulcanization of black rubber, as a fungicide and in black gunpowder.
-Most sulfur is, however, used in the production of sulfuric acid, which is perhaps the most important chemical manufactured by western civilizations.
-The most important of sulfuric acid’s many uses is in the manufacture of phosphoric acid, to make phosphates for fertilizers.
+Sulfur is used in the vulcanization of black rubber, as a fungicide, and in black gunpowder.
+Most sulfur is, however, used in the production of sulfuric acid, which is perhaps the most important chemical manufactured by Western civilizations.
+The most important of sulfuric acid’s many uses is the manufacture of phosphoric acid, to make phosphates for fertilizers.